 - Research sample BYOD policies to write and implement your own.

 - Utilize the operating system’s whole disk encryption services when available on all company-issued laptops to help prevent criminals from stealing information on those devices, as well as biometric authentication solutions when available.

 - Regularly update the applications and operating system patches to reduce the risk of a cyberattack from the use of old and vulnerable software.

 Finance employees and executives are targeted much more frequently than other teams on your staff.

-Finance and executives should know how your company typically executes a transfer and the protocol for doing so.
-Anything outside of that framework should raise a red flag and be reported to IT or the security team.
+Finance and executives should understand how the company executes a transfer and the protocol for doing so.
+Anything outside of that framework should raise suspicion and be reported to IT or the security team.
 Don’t forget to establish policies and procedures for vendors and clients to change banking information.
 Let them know the process and how you will verify the validity of a request.

 Executive Triage Training